xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 It is believed that the shiki *are* blood, and that their bodies serve merely as husks to be controlled by the actual, viremic blood mass that is contained in them.
 All shikis are "dead" bodies suffering from viremia.
 Shiki multiply by spreading this disease to other living hosts through bites when consuming blood; viruses from their saliva is believed to infect their victims through the bloodstream when sucking up blood.
 And, they individually keep themselves alive by replacing dying blood cells with the living ones they consume from live humans.

-Furthermore, there exists a *living* sister-species of the shiki called Jinrou that suffer *none* of the shiki's disabilities, while exhibiting superhuman strength and "twice the fineness" of all five senses when consuming human blood on a regular basis.
+Furthermore, there exists a *living* sister-species of the shiki called Jinrou that suffer *none* of the shiki's disabilities, while exhibiting temporary superhuman strength and "twice the fineness" of all five senses when consuming human blood on a regular basis.
 Jinrou are far more rare than the usual shikis.

 ## Psychology